 Step #2.
 Think of ways technology can help your business handle these processes efficiently.
-Companies can improve the efficiency of the key points of a customer journey using automation, advanced analytics, or business process automation.
 The results of these changes are impressive - according to McKinsey, improving customer satisfaction helps companies generate up to $1 billion in yearly revenue.

 3. Create a hierarchy of processes

-To ensure high-performing business processes improvement, team leaders need to catalog and prioritize all workflows within the company.
-Company managers should have a clear idea of the processes they want to scale, those that can stay local, and the ones they can shut down for good.
+Team leaders need to catalog and rank all workflows within the company.
+Managers need a clear idea of the processes to scale, those that can stay local, and the ones they can shut down for good.

 Business analytics suggest prioritizing processes by grouping them into three categories:

 - Signature processes - processes that are distinct for each company and need to be globalized to ensure consistent growth.
-Since such workflows are typically expensive to develop and scale, it’s better to have not more than two signature processes.
-Product development and customer relationship managers are the typical examples of signature workflows.
+These workflows are expensive to develop and scale.
+It’s better to not have more than two signature processes.
+Product development and customer relationship managers are typical examples of signature workflows.

 - Enabling processes are those that support the execution of signature workflows.
 Since they are vital to the company, these should be scaled and globalized as well.
-Performance and talent management, as well as budget planning are the examples of enabling processes.
+Performance and talent management, as well as budget planning, are examples of enabling processes.

-- “Hygiene” processes are maintenance workflows that ensure the security and legal compliance within the organization.
-For the sake of operational cost-cutting, team leaders typically keep these processes local and don’t spend too much time optimizing them unless there are bottlenecks that get in the way of higher-level processes.
+- “Hygiene” processes are maintenance workflows that ensure security and legal compliance within the organization.
+To reduce costs, team leaders keep these processes local and don’t spend too much time optimizing.
+Optimize only if these are bottlenecks that get in the way of higher-level processes.

 4. Be iterative

-Iteration - performing repeated assessment - has become a powerful strategy in business process improvement.
+Iteration has become a powerful strategy in business process improvement.
 Reviewing and improving implemented strategies allows companies to track growth and progress.

 Here’s what “being iterative” means for process improvement:

-- Create mechanisms for sharing feedback with the team - polls, surveys, online sessions.
+- Create mechanisms for sharing feedback with the team - polls, surveys, and online sessions.

 - Use tools that allow the team to analyze a project’s progress in hindsight - Trello, Asana, Wrike, and others.